aschoelzhorn/bleeding-edge-ranciliopid/README.md

 1. Huge performance tunings and improvements under the hood which stabilizes the system (eg in situations of bad WIFI, hardware issues,..).
 1. MQTT support to integrate machine in smart-home solutions and to easier extract details for graphing/alerting.
 1. ACTION "SLEEPING" can be used to shutdown heater and turn the display off either after a period on user inactivity (default 120min) or by user request.
 Any user activity (controlActions, Hardware-Buttons, MQTT Actions, brew Detection,..) will wake up the maschine.
-1. Added RemoteDebug over telnet so that we dont need USB to debug/tune pid anymore (https://github.com/JoaoLopesF/RemoteDebug).
+1. Added RemoteDebug over telnet so that we don't need USB to debug/tune pid anymore (<https://github.com/JoaoLopesF/RemoteDebug>).
 While using OTA updates you can remotely debug and update the software!
 1. "Brew Ready" Detection implemented, which detects when the temperature has stabilized at setPoint.
 It can send an MQTT event or have hardware pin 15 triggered (which can be used to turn a LED on).
 1. All heater power relevant settings are now set and given in percent (and not absolute output) and therefore better to understand